Arsenal on this day in history. The February Files.

 1 February 1908: Tottenham 0 Arsenal 1; a crowd of 10,000 turned up to this friendly – the last friendly game between the two until after the first world war.

 1 February 1913 Arsenal 1 Liverpool 4.
-Crowd 8655 for this FA Cup match.
+The crowd was 8,655 for this FA Cup match.
 Arsenal had drawn with Liverpool at home in the league in late December, but there was little hope by February of anything against the twice League winners.

 1 February 1935: Bobby Davidson signed.
 Just 5 feet 3 inches tall it was said he had a kick like a mule, and was in constant trouble with the refs.
 He played 63 league games for Arsenal.